ropensci-org/gitcellar/README.md

-The archives (`<org-name>_<repo-name>_migration_archive.tar.gz`) will be saved in distinct folders (`archive-<org-name>_<repo-name>`) under the current directory (or the directory you input via the argument `dest_folder` \<- DOES NOT WORK YET).
+The archives (`<org-name>_<repo-name>_migration_archive.tar.gz`) will be saved in distinct folders (`archive-<org-name>_<repo-name>`) under the current directory (or the directory you input via the argument `dest_folder`).
 It might seem wasteful to create one archive per repository as opposed to one archive of all repositories but in our experience it prevents failures.
 Then, the reason to store one archive per *folder* is due to the fact that it worked better with the tool we used for uploading the archive to a cloud service.

 After this step, you can use the tool of your choice to upload the backups to a cloud service like Digital Ocean, AWS, etc. You could run